flexadecimal/personal_web/_posts/2020-05-15-dynocharts.markdown

   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/0f/Tangent_to_a_curve.svg/500px-Tangent_to_a_curve.svg.png" alt="Derivative"/>
   <figcaption>The derivative at a point, a.k.a the "tangent" line.</figcaption>
 </figure>
-Technically speaking, the derivative is the instantenous rate of change.
+Technically speaking, the derivative is the instantaneous rate of change.
 The commonly-used physics example is that speed is the derivative of position, and acceleration is the derivative of speed.

 In our application, the derivative at any point of a horsepower curve is the the measure of how much the power delivery is changing at that instant RPM.